 Asking simple questions

-The more involved in something we become, the more expertise we gain about something, the harder it becomes to ask the simple, naïve questions.
-Our ever increasing knowledge and experience leading to ever strengthening and question-inhibiting assumptions about what things are, how things work, why things happen, etc.
+The more involved in something we become, the more expertise we gain about something, the harder it becomes to ask simple questions.
+Our ever-increasing knowledge and experience leads to ever-strengthening and question-inhibiting assumptions about what things are, how things work, why things happen, etc.

 This is acceptable, even advantageous, when we are dealing with complex but well established processes and tasks.
-It enables us to do difficult things quickly (just think of the life saving decisions and actions that go on within an accident and emergency department!)
+It enables us to do difficult things quickly.
+(Think about the life saving decisions and actions that go on within an accident and emergency department!)

-Creative thinking, however, often demands that we put our established expertise aside for a while and develop a new expertise: an expertise in naivety.
+Creative thinking, however, often demands that we put our established expertise aside for a while and develop a new expertise: an expertise in simplicity.

 To read the complete article click here.